kyle-west/power-access/README.md

   keyStroke: 'Control+c',              // The key stroke that fires the callback
   displayKeys: '<CTRL> + c',           // The text shown in place of keyStroke to user (if supplied)
-  label: 'Copy text to the clipboard'  // The description shown to the user of the action }
+  label: 'Copy text to the clipboard'  // The description shown to the user of the action
+  hidden: false;                       // [OPTIONAL] default:false, show the shortcut in the power-access menu }
 ```